 Step 3: Observe and sample for pest population.

 Step 5: Conclude on a significant management approach.

 Step 6: Evaluate the result.

-These six steps are key terms to minimize the pest obstacle.
-Control methods of IPM disintegrate into four tactical categories known as cultural control, mechanical and physical control, biological control, and chemical control.
-If the chemical approach necessitates controlling pests they use pesticides at a minimal level.
-That too in cervices or cracks where pests are more intend to be present.
+These six steps are vital terms to minimize the pest obstacle.
+Control methods of IPM disintegrate into four tactical categories: cultural control, mechanical and physical control, biological control, and chemical control.
+If the chemical approach necessitates controlling pests, they use pesticides at a minimal level.
+That too in crevices or cracks where problems are more intended to present.
 This strategy strives to be

 - Least environment destructive